JANUS: A Difference-Oriented Analyzer For Financial Centralization Risks in Smart Contracts: Related Work

 \section{Related Work}

-\textbf{Centralization Risks Detection.} There are currently two tools that can automatically detect centralization risks in smart contracts: Pied-Piper and Tokeer.
+\textbf{Centralized Risks Detection.} There are currently two tools that can automatically detect centralized risks in smart contracts: Pied-Piper and Tokeer.
 Pied-Piper utilizes Datalog analysis to identify common risky code patterns, supplemented by directed fuzzing to reduce false alarms.
 Similarly, Tokeer develops oracles based on known rug pull contract patterns and a model analyzing token contract transfer processes, subsequently employing Datalog analysis to detect rug pull contracts.
-However, these tools rely on predefined patterns to detect centralization risks, limiting their ability to identify unknown patterns that may emerge in real-world scenarios.
+However, these tools rely on predefined patterns to detect centralized risks, limiting their ability to identify unknown patterns that may emerge in real-world scenarios.

 \textbf{Identification of Malicious Transactions and Accounts.} Some methods focus on identifying malicious smart contract transactions and accounts.
-For instance, Cernera et al. \cite{cernera2023token} summarize the transaction features of rug pull contracts to determine if a transaction originates from such a contract based on these features.
-Xia et al. \cite{xia2022trade} gather malicious transactions from the Uniswap DEX \cite{uniswap} to train a machine learning model capable of identifying malicious contracts.
-Hu et al. \cite{hu2021transaction} summarize 14 key features of malicious contract transactions and train an LSTM network \cite{hochreiter1997long} for detecting them.
-Taking a different approach, Tan R et al. \cite{tan2021graph} and Zhou J et al. \cite{zhou2022behavior} employ machine learning models to classify the accounts associated with smart contracts.
-While these methods contribute to identifying malicious transactions and accounts, their goals differ from ours.
-They focus on general maliciousness detection, which may not necessarily involve centralization risks.
-Consequently, these approaches are unsuitable for the specific identification and localization of centralization risks.
+For instance, Cernera et al. \cite{cernera2023token} summarize the transaction features of rug pull contracts to determine if a transaction originates from such a contract.
+Xia et al. \cite{xia2022trade} gather malicious transactions from the Uniswap DEX \cite{uniswap} to train a detection model.
+Hu et al. \cite{hu2021transaction} summarize key features of malicious contract transactions and train an LSTM network \cite{hochreiter1997long} for detecting them.
+Taking a different approach, Tan R et al. \cite{tan2021graph} and Zhou J et al. \cite{zhou2022behavior} employ machine learning to classify the normal and malicious accounts.
+These method focus on maliciousness detection, which may not necessarily involve centralized risks.